rebthom/Writing-Sample/README.md

    -the child leaves the situation

-    -the perpatrator leaves the situation
+    -the perpetrator leaves the situation

 2. Crisis Services